bioexcel/qmmm_bpg/docs/input_preparation/CP2K_QMMM_parameterisation.rst

 Setting up QM atoms
 -------------------

-The QM atoms need to be listed in terms of their MM index in the .pdb file (or coordinate file format of your choice).
+The QM atoms need to be listed in terms of their MM index in the ``pdb`` file (or coordinate file format of your choice).
 They should be grouped into their QM atomic kinds (i.e. their element type) and given as a list of indexes, as shown below for N atoms.